jptaranto/typey/README.md

 }
 ```

-All of typey's mixins accept a px value instead of a multiple/ratio or key from
+All of typey's font-size, line-height, type-layout, margin and padding mixins
-the $font-size map.
+accept a px value instead of a multiple/ratio or key from the $font-size map.

 ## Really quite tricky stuff (em as the $base-unit)